Find out how to start a business and make it successful.

 Research your competitors.
 No matter what type of business you’re starting or running, you’ll have competitors.
 Even if there’s no other business offering exactly what you plan to sell, there are very likely to be other products or services your target customers are using to satisfy their needs.

-To be successful, you need to research the competition and find out as much as possible about what they sell and how they sell it.
+To be successful, you need to advantages small businesses have and find out as much as possible about what they sell and how they sell it.
 Competitive research is something you should plan on doing on an ongoing basis, too.
 If there really aren’t any other competitors, it’s possible there isn’t a market or a real need for what you want to sell.

 The plan will change as you progress and learn more about your customers and competition, but it will still help you stay focused and headed in the right direction.
 Use our business planning worksheet to help develop that basic plan.